Doing business in Japan

 Ministry of Foreign Affairs

 Description.
-This website of MOF provides updated information about corporate tax in Japan.
+This webpage provides information about customs and tariffs applicable in Japan.

 Description.
 This website provides information about competition policies and merger control applicable in Japan, including translation of guidelines stipulated by the Commission.

 Professional qualifications.
 Admitted in Japan and New York

 Yohsuke Higashi, Associate